enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 =============================

-TraitsUI provides the ``traitsui.testing.api`` module which provides test functionality that help developers check the behavior of their application.
+TraitsUI provides the ``traitsui.testing.api`` module which provides test functionality that helps developers check the behavior of their application.

 Most of the test functionality can be accessed via the |UITester| object.